Maxim-Mazurok/google-api-typings-generator/gapi.client.drive-v3/readme.md

 await gapi.client.drive.permissions.list({ fileId: "fileId",  });

 /*
-Updates a permission with patch semantics.
+Updates a permission with patch semantics. **Warning:** Concurrent permissions operations on the same file are not supported; only the last update is applied.
 */
 await gapi.client.drive.permissions.update({ fileId: "fileId", permissionId: "permissionId",  });